Qatari connection affair: Dismissal of the Shin Bet chief

 On 5 March 2025, the Shin Bet said in a report that the agency had failed to prevent the October 7 attacks, while also blaming the policies of the ruling government.
 On 16 March 2025, Netanyahu claimed that Ronen Bar would be dismissed in the next cabinet meeting.
 Baharav-Miara wrote a letter to Netanyahu stating that the decision was not valid due to Netanyahu being in a conflict of Interest stemming from Shin Bet's role in the Qatargate investigation.

 On 17 March, Yair Golan said that the reason of dismissal of the head of the Shin Bet was clear: the Qatargate investigation and the unwillingness to make a comprehensive hostage deal, which would end the war in Gaza.
 About sixty Israeli protest leaders, including Karine Nahon, Shikma Bressler and Moshe Radman, gathered for a meeting.
 Several media outlets wrote that the dismissal would prompt accusations against the Netanyahu government for authoritarian behavior.
 On 21 March 2025, the high court in Israel issued an injunction to prevent the dismissal.

 On 31 March, Netanyahu announced that Eli Sharvit would be appointed as the Shin Bet chief.
 The United States senator Lindsey Graham stated that the appointment was undesirable because of Sharvit's statements against President Donald Trump.
 MKs Tally Gotliv and Nissim Vaturi claimed that Sharvit participated in the protest against the government, and his appointment was revoked after several hours.

 Investigation

-A gag order was imposed on the case by Rishon LeZion magistrate court on 11 March 2025.

 On 19 March, Urich and Feldstein were investigated by the police.
 Their names were revealed after 48 hours.